nixworks/public/README.md

 ##### Cabinet of Donald Trump
 ### [Tom Shannon, the United States Under Secretary of State for Political Affairs, announces he will be resigning for personal reasons.
 The State Department's third-ranking official and its most senior career diplomat says he will stay on until a successor is named. ](/news/2018/02/1/tom-shannon-the-united-states-under-secretary-of-state-for-political-affairs-announces-he-will-be-resigning-for-personal-reasons-the-stat.md)
-_Context: Under Secretary of State for Political Affairs, State Department, Tom Shannon, Cabinet of Donald Trump_
+_Context: Tom Shannon, State Department, Cabinet of Donald Trump, Under Secretary of State for Political Affairs_

 ##### 2018 in spaceflight
 ### [NASA confirms that Scott Tilley, a Canadian amateur astronomer and satellite tracker, has rediscovered NASA's IMAGE (Imager for Magnetopause-to-Aurora Global Exploration) satellite while he was searching for the U.S. government's classified Zuma satellite.
 NASA engineers will try to analyze the data from the spacecraft to learn more about the state of the spacecraft. ](/news/2018/02/1/nasa-confirms-that-scott-tilley-a-canadian-amateur-astronomer-and-satellite-tracker-has-rediscovered-nasa-s-image-imager-for-magnetopause.md)